ebrahimfeghhi/beyond-brainscore/README.md

 ### Combining activations

-To fit banded regressions in figures 4 and 5, activations are combined using the notebooks located in the stack_features folder.
+Code to combine activations for the banded regressions is located in the stack_features folder.

+Stack_features_figure_2.ipynb stacks OASM with with GPT2 activations.

 ### Regression code